mauvehed/bm_monitor/README.md

 ## Change Log

+- 12/20/2024 - Point Release 1.3.1 - Add TalkerAlias compatibility when posting to Discord

 - 12/19/2024 - Minor Update Release 1.3 - Add functionality to post Discord messages to Threads

 - 05/20/2024 - Minor Update Release 1.2 - Added Logic to handle multiple events from BM to correctly identify the event needed to send a notification message